 A more suitable option: a rollover IRA.
 Keep reading to learn how they work, along with key benefits and how to initiate an IRA rollover.

 In a nutshell, an IRA rollover is an account that is designed specifically to hold funds transferred from employer-sponsored retirement plans, including 401(k), 403(b), profit-sharing and Keogh plans.
 They also offer several distinct benefits.

 When you cash out or take distributions from retirement plans, two things happen.
 For starters, the funds are subject to taxation and the tax deferral benefit goes out the window.
 And if you haven’t yet reached 59 ½, you’ll also incur a 10 percent early withdrawal penalty.

-However, Rollover IRAs allow you to avoid taxation as long as you transfer the funds properly.
-Even better, you’ll also escape the 10 percent early withdrawal penalty.
+However, a Rollover IRA allows you to avoid taxation as long as you transfer the funds properly.
+Even better, you’ll also escape the 10 percent penalty.

 - It’s free.
 You read that correctly.
-That are no fees to open a Rollover IRA and transfer the funds from your 401(k) or other employer-sponsored plan into the new account.
+That are no fees to open a Rollover IRA and transfer the funds from your 401(k) or other employer-sponsored plans into the new account.

 - Low fees.
 You may have to pay minimal fees to cover brokerage commissions and fund expenses associated with transactions.
 But there are financial entities, like Schwab, that offer Rollover IRAs devoid of annual or maintenance fees.

 - No rollover limits.
 Fortunately, you’re allowed to roll over all the funds in your retirement account, regardless of the amount, without incurring a penalty.

 - Flexible investment options.
 Most 401(k) plans only allow you to select from a limited pool of assets, typically in the form of mutual funds, to build your portfolio.
 But with a Rollover IRA, you’ll be afforded the opportunity to choose from an array of assets, including stocks, ETFs, and bonds, just to name a few.